Important information: A short section of the Milford to Takapuna Walkway is closed to public access

 The Milford-Takapuna Walkway is an enjoyable walk along the beaches and coastline from Milford Reserve to Takapuna Beach.
 The coastal access is great and appreciated by many.
 Property owners along the informal coastal route have let walkers cross their private properties for many years.
-Then late in 2023 a short strip of the route - on private land - closed.
+Late in 2023 a short strip of the route - on private land - was closed, but has sinced reopened in October 2024.
 Here’s what happened.

 Many people have thought that the whole informal coastal route was owned and maintained by the council.
 But in reality, the route crosses 72 private properties, with no formal legal agreements around this for many years.
 Access across the 'foot' of all properties has been at the goodwill of the various property owners.